| In a jerry-built gymnasium hidden beneath an apartment

 situation where certain groups of teen-agers don't believe they are entitled to

+apply for the protection of the law?''
 Soviet officials at first contributed to the spread of Lyuber lore.
 When

 police plainclothesmen attacked Jewish demonstrators on a Moscow pedestrian mall